MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-secure-online-endpoint.md

 [!INCLUDE [machine-learning-dev-v2](includes/machine-learning-dev-v2.md)]

-This article shows you how to use network isolation to improve the security of a managed online endpoint.
+This article shows you how to use network isolation to improve the security of an Azure Machine Learning managed online endpoint.
 Network isolation helps secure the inbound and outbound communication to and from your endpoint.

 To help secure inbound communication, you can create a managed online endpoint that uses the private endpoint of an Azure Machine Learning workspace.
 To allow only approved outbound communication for deployments, you can configure the workspace with a managed virtual network.
 This article shows you how to take these steps to improve endpoint security.
 It also shows you how to create a deployment that uses the private endpoints of the workspace's managed virtual network for outbound communication.